Teen charged in Kenosha shootings fights extradition

-“We intend to challenge extradition by writ of habeas corpus,” Pierce said.

-He didn’t provide further details at the hearing about the basis for the challenge.
-The delay in returning Rittenhouse to Wisconsin is the second in the case.
+Judge Paul Novak gave the defense 14 days to review papers and file pleadings ahead of an Oct.
+9 hearing — the second such delay that has been granted to Rittenhouse.
+Whatever the judge rules can be appealed.

 Mike Nerheim, the Lake County state’s attorney, said after the hearing that Illinois Gov. J.B.
-Pritzker had signed a warrant to return Rittenhouse to Wisconsin after a request was made by Wisconsin Gov. Tony Evers, a fellow Democrat.
-Rittenhouse’s attorney asked for a chance to review the warrant, which Nerheim said he had received Friday morning.
+Pritzker had signed a warrant to return Rittenhouse to Wisconsin after a request from Wisconsin Gov. Tony Evers, a fellow Democrat.
+Pierce asked for a chance to review the warrant, which Nerheim said he had received Friday morning.

 “We’re ready to proceed,” he said.

+Extradition cases are rarely fought, but when they are the defendant has to do it through a habeas corpus proceeding, said Cecelia Klingele, a professor at the University of Wisconsin Law School.
+That means Rittenhouse would have to argue that he is being illegally detained, she said.

+“We just don’t know what the basis of the legal challenge is going to be,” she said.

-David Erickson, a former state appellate judge who teaches at Chicago Kent College of Law, said challenges to extradition are rare.
-When challenges do occur, he said there are generally two arguments: that no crime was committed in the other state or that the defendant was not the person who committed the crime.
+David Erickson, a former state appellate judge who teaches at Chicago Kent College of Law, said when challenges do occur, there are generally two arguments: that no crime was committed in the other state or that the defendant was not the person who committed the crime.

-But Rittenhouse’s attorneys’ stated plan to pursue a habeas corpus challenge, which is generally defined as an argument that there are legal grounds for a defendant’s release, is even further outside the norm, Erickson said.

-“It’s going to be some unique kind of theory, that’s for sure,” he said.
-“It’s not the standard two of ‘it ain’t me’ or ‘there’s no crime,’” he said.
+“It’s going to be some unique kind of theory, that’s for sure,” Erickson said.
+“It’s not the standard two of ‘it ain’t me’ or ‘there’s no crime,'” he said.

+The judge seems to be approaching the case with caution, seeing as how he has given Rittenhouse’s lawyers weeks to prepare their arguments, Erickson said.

 Rittenhouse’s attorneys and fundraising team have publicly framed him as a defender of liberty, rightfully carrying a weapon amid rioting.

-Novak seems to be approaching the case with caution by giving Rittenhouse’s team weeks to prepare their arguments, Erickson said.

-Rittenhouse attended the hearing via a video feed and did not speak other than to say, “Good morning your honor” to the judge.
-He wore a blue face mask and a black sweatshirt.

-Pierce also requested that he be allowed to bring a laptop into the juvenile detention facility in Vernon Hills where Rittenhouse is being held, despite a ban on electronic equipment, so they could review video evidence together from the night of the shootings.
-The judge said he would consider it.
+Pierce also asked the judge to be allowed to bring a laptop into the juvenile detention facility in Vernon Hills where Rittenhouse is being held, despite a ban on electronic equipment, so they could review video evidence together from the night of the shootings.
+Novak said he would consider it.

+George Washington University law professor Jonathan Turley said he thinks the largest advantage of the delay for Rittenhouse’s defense team is more time to gather resources or new evidence.
+It also could force prosecutors to provide more details about their case against Rittenhouse in support of extradition, he said.

+“This case is going to be challenging in a number of respects,” Turley said.
+“There are eyewitnesses, but forensics will also be important — the angle of shots, any powder burns or residue evidence.
+Those are issues that require not just the retention of experts, but an opportunity for them to examine the evidence.
+So the defense often tries to put the brakes on these cases at every stage to give themselves enough time.”

 According to prosecutors and court documents, Rittenhouse shot and killed 36-year-old Joseph Rosenbaum, of Kenosha, after Rosenbaum threw a plastic bag at Rittenhouse, missing him, and tried to wrestle his rifle away.